-I go to a lot of shows.
+My Favorite Show of ’18 – I go to a lot of concerts.
 A. Lot.
 In the past year I saw Radiohead twice, Nine Inch Nails at Radio City, Queens of the Stone Age in Atlanta for the Shaky Knees festival, and Portugal.
 The Man at Forest Hills to name only a select few.
 To list them all would require far too much effort than I have brain cells left for.

 Meeting the Man Himself